clintonbuzon/de-exam-rr/README.md

 # README

-## You can run this on github codespaces or your local environment
+## You can run this on GitHub Codespaces or your local environment

-### Github codespace
+### GitHub Codespace

-Create codespace on main
+Create a codespace on the `main` branch.

 ![Screenshot1](Screenshots/Github_codespace_1.png)

-Run commands in codespace terminal
+Run commands in the codespace terminal.

 ![Screenshot2](Screenshots/Github_codespace_2.png)

 ## Prerequisites

-Before running the solutions or tests, ensure you have the following installed:
+Before running the solutions or tests, ensure that you have the following installed:

 - Python 3.x
 - `pip` (Python package installer)

-Install the required Python packages by running:
+You can install the required Python packages by running:

 ```sh
 pip install pytest pytest-cov pandas
 ```

-## Developer notes
+## Developer Notes

-- Both test items require some sort of database
+- Both test items require some sort of database.
-- I've opted with using SQLite database since this is already comes with python and the requirements are light
+- I’ve chosen to use an SQLite database since it comes with Python by default, and the requirements are light.
-- This saves time for the reviewer so that they wouldn't need to setup a database/host/ports/etc just to run the solutions
+- This approach saves time for the reviewer, as they won’t need to set up a database, host, ports, etc., just to run the solutions.
-- Also used `pandas` in one of the solution for ease of use and since `pandas` is one of the reliable standards when it comes to processing small amounts of data without the need for distributed processing
+- I’ve also used pandas in one of the solutions for ease of use, as it is a reliable standard for processing small amounts of data without the need for distributed processing.
-- Would have opted for `pyspark` if data processed is massive
+- I would have opted for pyspark if the data processed were massive.

 ## Running the Solutions

 ### Item 1

-Note: the provided `events.ndjson` seems to be corrupted with missing brackets and lines not in json format.
-I've cleaned this manually so that source data is clean.
+Note: The provided events.ndjson file appears to be corrupted, with missing brackets and lines that aren't in JSON format.
+I’ve manually cleaned this file so that the source data is in a proper format.

-To run the `solution.py` file in `Item 1`, follow these steps:
+To run the solution.py file in Item 1, follow these steps:
 ```sh
 cd "Item 1"
 python solution.py